jason82autotech/Code-Quiz/README.md

 All work is my own with the help of tutors, classmates, google and You Tube.

-Source code is on Github, here is the URL: https://github.com/jason82autotech/Code-Quiz.git
+Source code is on Github, here is the URL of the repository: https://github.com/jason82autotech/Code-Quiz.git

-Deployed application can be viewed here: https://jason82autotech.github.io/Code-Quiz/
+The functional, deployed application can be viewed here: https://jason82autotech.github.io/Code-Quiz/